 Kama are a standard item in martial arts supply stores, websites, and catalogs.
 However, most of these kama are stage props without an edge, and/or they have that “mall ninja” aesthetic that empties wallets and destroys personal credibility.

-The cheapest and best option is to get real kama from an Asian garden store.
+The best (and cheapest) option is to order kama from an Asian garden store.
 While that sounds bizarre, the internet makes it easy; use "kama sickle" as your search term.
 Real kama are irresponsibly sharp; they are intrinsically dangerous.
 It is best to buy two sets, and remove the edge from one set with a file or grinder.
 This way, you can safely train with practice weapons that are, in every way, like real weapons.